 Your vehicle has been built with an improved antifreeze/ coolant that allows extended maintenance intervals.
-This antifreeze/coolant can be used up to 5 Years or 100,000 miles before replacement.
+This antifreeze/coolant can be used up to 5 Years or 100,000 miles (160 000 km) before replacement.
 To prevent reducing this extended maintenance period, it is important that you use the same antifreeze/coolant throughout the life of your vehicle.
-Please review these recommendations for using Organic Hvbrid Additive Technology (HOAT) antifreeze/coolant.
+Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) antifreeze/coolant.

+When adding antifreeze/coolant:

-When adding antifreeze/coolant, a minimum solution of 50% recommended Mopar® Antifreeze/ Coolant 5 Year/ 100,000 Mile Formula HOAT (Hybrid Organic Additive Technology), or equivalent, in water should be used.
+- The manufacturer recommends using Mopar[®] Antifreeze/ Coolant 5 Year/100.000 Mile Formula HOAT (Hybrid Organic Additive Technology) - Mix a minimum solution of 50% HOAT engine coolant and distilled water.
 Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.